 Your divorce may have perhaps introduced a complete change to your personal circumstances.
 You may now have a very different financial situation, a new home, location, children who are unsettled.
 You may have lost your old circle of friends and it’s now time to focus on developing a new lifestyle and all that it entails.
+We have some tips for when you’ve not socialised in a while.

 When you’re offered opportunities to go out it can be hard to motivate yourself to leave the house and make the effort to join in, especially when you’ve not socialised in a while and as a singleton.

-– You may have apprehensions and concerns.
-What about money; how much will it cost, what about the incidentals like taxis or babysitters, nails, clothes and hairdressers?
+-What about money; how much will it cost, what about the incidentals like taxis or babysitters, nails, clothes and hairdressers?
 How about the other members of the group.
 Are they ‘all’ vibrant, sophisticated ladies or successful businessmen?
 Will I fit in, what about my conversational skills?

 – What if you do feel frumpy and out of date, not smart enough?
 Sometimes a small touch can make all the difference, like a new haircut, a brightly coloured top, a distinctive piece of jewellery.
 But remember, it’s not your size or what you’re wearing that makes you attractive and interesting to others.
 I doubt those are an issue for you when meeting someone new.
 Give your group credit for being equally discerning and knowing what’s important.
 Being good company and interested in others is what makes you a valued, integral part of any group.
 People like you, not your style of shoes or colour of lipstick.